adonisjs/legacy.adonisjs.com/docs/docs/guides/03-views/03-conditionals.md

 # Interpolation & Conditionals
 Just like any other template engine, Edge also has support for interpolation and conditionals.
 By the end of this guide, you will know:

-- How to write Javascript expressions
+- How to write JavaScript expressions
 - How to use conditionals inside your templates
 - The difference between mustache and safe mustache braces

 ## Interpolation
-Interpolation allows you to write Javascript expressions within your HTML markup.
+Interpolation allows you to write JavaScript expressions within your HTML markup.
 In Edge, the expressions are inclosed within the mustache braces `{{ }}`.
 For example:

 ```edge
 <p>